 - “Giving thanks always for all things” (Eph.
 5:20).

 - “I thank my God . . .
 Always in every prayer” (Phil.
 1:3).

 - “everymore give us this bread” (John 6:34).

 - “your time is always opportune” (John 7:6).

-Also, the Jewish way of speaking back then was a bit different than ours is now.
+Also, the Jewish way of speaking back then was a bit different from ours now.
 Consider Mark 4:10, “And as soon as He was alone, His followers, along with the twelve, began asking Him about the parables.”
-How could Jesus be “alone” and yet his disciples were also with him?
-Simple, the Ancient Jews spoke differently than we do.
+How could Jesus be “alone,” and yet His disciples were also with Him?
+Simple, the Ancient Jews spoke differently from what we do.
 Therefore, it isn’t fair to impose our linguistic patterns on them in such cases and assert contradictions or lying on the part of Jesus.